jpbruinsslot/docker-django/README.md

 Edit `fig.yml` file and add the name of your project at `DJANGO_PROJECT_NAME`

-Edit the `settings.py` file with the correct database credentials:
+Edit the `settings.py` file with the correct database credentials and static
+root:

 ```
 DATABASES = {